beads89/animal-shelter/README.md

 ## 🌐 About the Project

 ### 📖 Description
 This API uses RESTful principles and has integrated Swagger for documentation purposes.
 Full CRUD has been implemented for both API parameters of Cats and Dogs and is enabled via Swagger.

 ### 🦠 Known Bugs

 * This is not a real API, which is the greatest shame of all.
+* MVC is currently WIP.

 ### 🛠 Built With
 * [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0)